hillierlab/hillierlab.github.io/research.md

 ## Healing

-Why is it so difficult to cure diseases of the human brain?
+<p>Why is it so difficult to cure diseases of the human brain?</p>

-The child’s brain is remarkably flexible – during development it constantly fine-tunes its neural connections: useful links are strengthened while unnecessary ones are eliminated.
+<p>The child’s brain is remarkably flexible – during development it constantly fine-tunes its neural connections: useful links are strengthened while unnecessary ones are eliminated.
 In adulthood, however, this flexibility – known as brain plasticity – is largely lost.
-As a result, the brain can no longer repair or reorganize its circuits after developmental disorders or mental illnesses, which contributes to the persistence of conditions such as amblyopia, attention deficit disorder, or depression.
+As a result, the brain can no longer repair or reorganize its circuits after developmental disorders or mental illnesses, which contributes to the persistence of conditions such as amblyopia, attention deficit disorder, or depression.</p>

-Our research aims to understand how this “closed” state could be reopened and proper brain function restored in a targeted way.
+<p>Our research aims to understand how this “closed” state could be reopened and proper brain function restored in a targeted way.
 The key may lie in the brain’s mid-level – mesoscale – organizational units.
 These small, interconnected groups of nerve cells form a bridge between the cellular level and larger brain networks, playing a decisive role in how neural connections are formed and stabilized.
-If we can target and influence these units, we may be able to restore the adult brain’s ability to retune faulty connections – opening new possibilities for the treatment of developmental and mental disorders.
+If we can target and influence these units, we may be able to restore the adult brain’s ability to retune faulty connections – opening new possibilities for the treatment of developmental and mental disorders.</p>

 *Explore our current healing research projects*